Steven Dyer

 St. John's, NL · Sept 2023 - Present

-• Developed ESP32 firmware using C to measure the drive shaft RPM from hall effect sensor data and establish communication to an onboard table via BLE to display RPM.
+• Developed C firmware for an ESP32 microcontroller to measure the drive shaft RPM from hall effect sensor data and establish communication to a digital dashboard via BLE to display RPM.

 • Tested and troubleshooted the hall effect sensor using multimeters and oscilloscopes ensuring accurate sensor readings.